 What Happens if I Take Too Much?

-The best thing to do if you have over indulged with marijuana edibles is to drink water, lay down and take a nap.
-You should not eat or drink anything high in sugars or fats; as this can prolong and intensify your bad trip.
+The best thing to do if you have over indulged with marijuana edibles is drink water, lay down and take a nap.
+You should not eat or drink anything high in sugars or fats, as this can prolong and intensify your bad trip.

-Dr. Margaret Gedde, a physician from Colorado Springs writes, “A person can feel really, really bad if they’ve gotten too much of an edible cannabis dose, but there is no toxicity to the organs.
+Dr. Margaret Gedde, a physician from Colorado Springs, writes, “A person can feel regretful if they’ve eaten too much of an edible cannabis dose, but there is no toxicity to the organs.
 There’s no need to go to the emergency room.”

-Marijuana edibles are safe, reliable and have long-lasting effects.
-Eat a small meal 25 minutes before you ingest your cannabis product, go low and slow with dosing and before you know it, you will be enjoying your cannabis edibles like a pro.
-Check out Blue + Yellow’s wide variety of flower, concentrates and edibles.
-Their competitive pricing and customer service are unmatched!
+Marijuana edibles are safe, reliable, and have long-lasting effects.
+Eat a small meal 25 minutes before you ingest your cannabis product.
+Go low and slow with dosing, and before you know it, you will enjoy your cannabis edibles like a pro.